claesjs/footylite/README.md

 - **MIN**: Match minute.
 - **SCORE**: Difference in score.

+Conditions can be combined.
+Separate by comma (,).

 Examples:
 ```
 TACTIC A IF SCORE <= 0, MIN > 45